zavolanlab/mirflowz/pipeline_documentation.md

 > Each alignment contributes to the miRNA species in its `YW:Z` tag by `R/N`,
 > where `R` is the number of collapsed reads in that alignment, and `N` is the
 > number of genomic and/or transcriptomic loci it aligns to.
-The resulting
+The values of
+> both, `R` and `N` are inferred from the sequence name which follows the
-> table has a row for each mature miRNA species (isomiR, canonical miRNA or
+> format `ID-R_N`.
+The resulting table has a row for each mature miRNA species
-> both) with the name format set in
+> (isomiR, canonical miRNA or both) with the name format set in
 > [**add_intersecting_mirna_tag**](#add_intersecting_mirna_tag) unless
 > considered a canonical miRNA, which only keeps the annotated mature miRNA
 > name.
 A miRNA species is considered to be canonical if there are no shifts